How does this medication work? What will it do for me?

 Kidney problems: If you have kidney problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Size of thyroid gland: Tell your doctor if the size of your thyroid gland increases during treatment with propylthiouracil.
-You may need a lower dose of the medication.
+An enlarged thyroid gland is a sign that you may need a lower dose of the medication.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: This medication passes into breast milk.
 If you are a breast-feeding mother and are taking propylthiouracil, it may affect your baby.
-Women who take propylthiouracil should not breast-feed.
+Talk to your doctor about whether you should continue breast-feeding.

 What other drugs could interact with this medication?